jsh-ox/phishing-detection-hybrid/README.md

 The system is a four-stage hybrid pipeline:

-1. **Preprocessing** — shared cleaning, redaction, and feature extraction.
+1. **Preprocessing** - shared cleaning, redaction, and feature extraction.
-2. **Semantic layer** — BERT, RoBERTa, and Sentence-BERT analyse email body text.
+2. **Semantic layer** - BERT, RoBERTa, and Sentence-BERT analyse email body text.
-3. **Anomaly layer** — Isolation Forest, a feedforward Autoencoder, and an LSTM Autoencoder score URL features.
+3. **Anomaly layer** - Isolation Forest, a feedforward Autoencoder, and an LSTM Autoencoder score URL features.
-4. **Fusion layer** — combines both signals into a single classification (phishing / suspicious / legitimate).
+4. **Fusion layer** - combines both signals into a single classification (phishing / suspicious / legitimate).

-The nine semantic × anomaly combinations form a 3 × 3 experimental matrix, each evaluated against individual-model and traditional baselines.
+The nine semantic × anomaly combinations form a 3 × 3 matrix, each
+evaluated against individual-model and traditional baselines.

 ---